Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 	- At the moment, we only support Windows and Linux, not MacOS users!

 ---

+1. Set up virtual environment
+	- make the environment
+    	- `Python3 -m venv env`
+	- activate the environment
+    	- Windows: `.\env\Scripts\activate.bat`
+    	- Linux: `source ./env/bin/activate`

-1. Install the global dependencies:
+2. Install the global dependencies:
 	- `pip install requests`

-2. Run the launcher through two methods:
+**Running the CLI version**

 	- Run `src/cli.py` for the client launcher
-	- Run the GUI launcher (Steps listed below)

 **Running the GUI launcher:**
-1. Create a virtual Python environment: (Not needed, although recommended)
-	- Run this command: `Python3 -m venv env`
-2. Activate the virtual environment:
-	- Windows: `.\env\Scripts\activate.bat`
-	- Linux: `source ./env/bin/activate`

-2. Install GUI dependencies
+1. Install GUI dependencies
 	- `pip install pygame`

-3. Run `src/MainWindow.py`
+2. Run `src/MainWindow.py`

 **How to make a beta distribution:**